Exploring Fatty Liver Disease: The Impact of NR and NMN on Liver Health and Glucose Regulation

 Weight Loss:

-Reducing body weight through diet and exercise is crucial for improving liver health.
+Achieving and maintaining a healthy weight through diet and exercise is crucial for improving liver health.

 Dietary Changes: